-Distributed Compute Regions (limited availability)
+Distributed compute regions (limited availability)

-• Your application requires very low latency
+• Require very low latency for your application.

 To learn more about Service Level Objective targets, contact Support.